 The 2019 AGM renewed the authorisation of the Board to buy back and transfer shares in the company for the period extending up until the next AGM.
 Share buybacks are subject to a limit of 10 per cent of the total number of shares outstanding at any time.
-No shares were bought back during the period and the company holds no treasury shares.
+No shares were bought back during the period and the company holds no treasury shares. voting rights and entitle the holder to the same share of the company's capital.
+The quotient value amounts to SEK 15.41 per share.

-Shares and share capital